Skip to content

 $80-180/yr

-The most common estradiol esters are valerate, cypionate, enanthate, and undecylate, each with a different half life, meaning how long it lasts before half is metabolized.
+The most common estradiol esters are valerate, cypionate, enanthate, and undecylate, each with a different half life, meaning how long it lasts inside your body.

 If you inject the same dose, esters with shorter half lives produce higher peaks but for a shorter time.
 Esters with longer half lives produce lower peaks and it lasts longer, and they let you inject less often.

-Basically, we’re just using the term “half life” to describe how long the medication lasts inside your body.
+Basically, the term “half life” describes how long the medication lasts inside your body.

 Estradiol FormulationRecommended Injection Frequency